General Information for CLI

 -i --rotate-lattice-vectors

-$ pm-crystal --print-attribute<TAB><TAB>
+$ pm crystal --print-attribute<TAB><TAB>

 atom_names lattice_vectors_length reciprocal_vectors_angle